samzipper/website-HEAL/content/join/_index.md

 Before you get in touch, please read [this article](https://www.sciencemag.org/careers/2015/05/dear-dr-neufeld) and [this blog post](https://contemplativemammoth.com/2013/04/08/so-you-want-to-go-to-grad-school-nail-the-inquiry-email/) for how to email a prospective advisor.
 While they are targeted towards people seeking graduate degrees, the points are relevant for people interested in any type of position.

 ## Internships (undergrad/grad student or recent graduates)
-The KGS Applied Geohydrology Internship program will likely be recruiting **two paid interns for summer 2021**.
-The students will contribute to a KWRI-funded project investigating the hydrology and biogeochemistry of intermittent streams in the High Plains Aquifer and will be co-supervised by Sam and [Erin Seybold](https://www.erinseybold.com).
+The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) typically hires several **paid interns** each summer to contribute to a variety of ongoing projects.
 These internships are open to students or recent graduates from any institution and will pay $15/hr for a 12-week summer research experience.
-Watch for an advertisement in spring 2021.
+Advertisements are typically posted in January/February with a May/June start date.
+You can [sign up here](http://www.kgs.ku.edu/Hydro/gipIndex.html) to be notified when new positions are posted.

 ## Undergrads
 We often have undergraduate research opportunities spring up through various funding sources.
 If you are interested in gaining research experience, please [get in touch]({{< ref "/authors/samuel-c.-zipper" >}}) and we can figure out the best options regarding research projects and funding sources.